Skip to main content

 Photo of Clodagh, an 80-year-old volunteer for the Heart Foundation's annual street collection Big Heart Appeal.
 She is wearing sunglasses, a pink shirt and a blue jumper.
 She is smiling into the camera.

-“I was sitting down, and it felt like someone had banged on my chest,” she recalls.
-“I took some antacids as I didn’t quite believe something could be wrong with me, but looking back, I should have called the ambulance straight away.”
+“I was sitting down, and it felt as if someone had banged on my chest,” she recalls.
+“I took some antacids as I didn’t quite believe something could be wrong with me but looking back, I should have called the ambulance straight away.”

-Clodagh’s husband eventually convinced her to seek medical help.
-He drove her to the hospital, where they confirmed her fears.
+Clodagh’s husband eventually convinced her to seek medical help, where they confirmed her fears.

 “I was furious with my body because I was still active even though I was in my 70s,” she says.
 “It was just lucky that we made it to the hospital without anything happening on the way to make the situation worse.”

-The next day Clodagh was transferred to Dunedin via ambulance and had surgery to insert a stent into a blocked artery.
+The next day Clodagh was transferred to Dunedin via ambulance and had surgery to insert a stent into a blocked artery while still conscious.

-“From there, the recovery wasn’t so bad,” she says.
-“They would get me up and out of bed to keep my blood circulating, and I was discharged within a couple of days.”
+“From there the recovery wasn’t so bad,” she says.
+“They would get me up and out of bed to keep my blood circulating and within a couple of days I was discharged.”

-Within a few months of her heart event, Clodagh was keen to volunteer for the Heart Foundation during their annual Big Heart Appeal street collection.
+Within a few months of her heart event, Clodagh was keen to do some volunteering for the Heart Foundation during their Big Heart Appeal street collection.

 “Both my parents died of heart problems in their 60s,” she says.
-“In those days, they didn’t have the treatments to keep them alive and well, but now they would have had a much better chance of survival thanks to the life-saving heart research funded by the Heart Foundation.”
+“In those days they didn’t have the treatments to keep them alive and well, but now they would have had a much better chance thanks to the life-saving heart research that is funded by the Heart Foundation.”

-Clodagh, now in her mid-80s, still goes to the gym three times a week and participates in a walking group every Thursday in Invercargill.
+Clodagh, now in her mid-80s, still goes to the gym three times a week and takes part in a walking group every Thursday in Invercargill.

-“I joined a cardiac class with the YMCA in conjunction with Southland Cardiac Club, and some of the participants run a cardiac exercise class at the gym,” she says.
+“I joined a cardiac class with the YMCA in conjunction with Southland Cardiac Club and some of the participants run a cardiac exercise class at the gym,” she says.
 “It’s a great place to be for people who have a heart issue.
-We get to chat with other people who have had similar experiences, and there are many people around you who can help if you have any problems.”
+We get to chat with other people who have had similar experiences and there are lots of people around you that can help if you have any problems.”

-Her best advice to those going through something similar would be to interact with others and embrace your life.
+Her best advice to those who are going through something similar would be to interact with others and embrace the life you have.

 “For me, I was in shock.
 And I know others would be too.
-You think, ‘how could this happen to me?’
-But having these amazing groups of people to share everything with and getting out and about talking to the lovely people of New Zealand, who are so generous, really warms your heart.”
+You think ‘How could this happen to me?’
+But having these amazing groups of people to share everything with and getting out and about talking to the lovely people of New Zealand, who are so generous, just really warms your heart.”

-Please visit www.heartfoundation.org.nz/sign-up if you’d like to volunteer as a street collector for the Big Heart Appeal on Friday 24 and Saturday 25 February.
+If you’d like to volunteer as a street collector for the Big Heart Appeal street collection on Friday 23 or Saturday 24 February, please click on the button below and sign-up now.